 Welcome,

-I’m an environmental artist a with a commitment to an ecologically responsible arts practice, so that I work in harmony with nature.
+I’m an environmental artist with a commitment to an ecologically responsible arts practice, so that I work in harmony with nature.
+I follow the principles of shibumi to create meditative artworks which reflect the quiet beauty of nature and the environmental narratives etched in the landscape itself.

 fragility and antiquity

-Fast forward through years of working with CSIRO’s environmental scientists, and now I’m here in Western Australia’s ancient Gondwana landscapes, surrounded by some of the most biodiverse country on Earth.
+After years of working for CSIRO’s environmental science division, I’m now here in Western Australia’s ancient Gondwana landscapes, surrounded by some of the most biodiverse country on Earth.
 This is where granite meets the ocean and where nature tells stories that are millions of years old.
+My artworks are a contemporary tactile response to a specific place and moment in time.

 marks and meaning

-I seek out wild solitary spots—listening, observing, feeling the wind, watching the sunlight move across the land.
+I seek out wild solitary spots – listening, observing, feeling the wind, watching the sunlight move across the land.
 Drawing, calligraphy, mark making and sketching in nature are at the core of my art practice.
-I make field notes, sketches and maps in my nature journal.
+Working outdoors, I make field notes, sketches and maps in my nature journal.

 process and inspiration

 What am I exploring?
-The stories written in the landscape itself.
+The stories written in the land itself.

-What drives me is this: I want to share that sense of wonder I felt as a young girl standing by the river.
+What drives me is this : I want to share that sense of wonder which comes from standing quietly in the landscape.

 And that’s what my work is all about.